bkw777/NODE_DATAPAC/README.md

 NODE Systems themselves used to perform an update to older units to replace the original rechargeable NiCD cell with a non-rechargeable lithium cell which was supposed to last about 5 years.

 The change is simple and easy, and the parts are common.
 You just remove the old battery and the 200 ohm resistor, and replace them with a CR2032 holder and a diode.
 That's it.
 Both parts fit and solder right in the same locations where the old parts came out.
 Point the diode stripe away from the battery, just like the other diode that is right there next to it.
-Any kind of diode will do.
-Another 1N4148 like the other one that's already there is perfect.
+Any standard diode will do.
+Schottky is not recommended because the reverse leakage is not good for a lithium cell.
+Another 1N4148 like the one that's already there is perfect.
 This should give about 4 years of memory.
-(The original battery may have only lasted a number of months according to a review in the archives.
-So the coin cell mod is definitely an improvement as well as being available.)
+(The original NiCD battery may have only lasted as little as a few months per charge according to a review in the archives.
+So the coin cell mod is not merely more conveniently available with current parts, it's an improvement.)

 BEFORE
 ![](PCB/out/NODE_DATAPAC_256K_batt_mod_before.jpg)